Letractively/typhoonae.buildout/README.txt

 What is new in this release
 ---------------------------

-  * Support for Google App Engine SDK 1.3.0
-  * Blobstore
-  * Optional HTTP Basic Authentication
+  * Experimental Web Socket service API.
+  * Commandline options to configure the HTTP port and SMTP host.
   * Several bugfixes

 Visit http://code.google.com/p/typhoonae/wiki/ReleaseNotes to get a more